SOF3/LibDMF/README.md

 # LibDMF
 Library for Data Model Framework.

-Each Data Model (DM) represents one object persisted in a possibly remote, real-time-updated data source (DS) of any type.
-The DS is abstract and is not limited to any kind of database, but it must support some form of synchronization.
-LibDMF also has built-in specialization to generate MySQL queries.
+Each Data Model (DM) represents one object persisted in a possibly remote, real-time-updated data source (DS) that supports SQL.
 It is designed to be:

 ##### Unique
 Each DM is assigned with a universally-unique identifier called _DOID_  (does not necessarily comply with the UUID format) generated (non-cryptographically-secure) randomly.